Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/4.3/components/modal.md

 ### Using the grid

-Utilize the Bootstrap grid system within a modal by nesting `.container-fluid` within the `.modal-body`.
+Utilize the Boosted grid system within a modal by nesting `.container-fluid` within the `.modal-body`.
 Then, use the normal grid system classes as you would anywhere else.

 <div id="gridSystemModal" class="modal fade" tabindex="-1" role="dialog" aria-labelledby="gridModalLabel" aria-hidden="true">
   <div class="modal-dialog" role="document">